 6) A set of reproductions of the original advertising catalogs (some very rare) that give a complete technical specification for the lathe, shows model changes over the years.
 All the accessories are shown - enabling easy identification of any items that might be found on the second-hand market.

 A customer responds: What a stunning product this manual is.
 I did consider a CD-ROM but as my lathe has served for over 60 years and my computers don’t last 10 years, well, you work it out.
-You’ve done a great job, I had an idea of what to expect from my Fobco book but this is on another level.
-When I’ve worked out what my other old lathe might be I’ll be back.
+You’ve done a great job, I had an idea of what to expect from the book on my Fobco you sent, but this is on another level.
+When I’ve worked out what my other old lathe might be, I’ll be back.
 Meanwhile thanks again.
 Good book, good packaging and good delivery.
 Yet another very satisfied customer.
 Bill Stone

 To check the price in US dollars visit: http://www.xe.com/currencyconverter